Draskown/CSharp_data_visualisation/DVT_LR4/README.md

 <center><img src="./Images/Main.png" height="350" width="600"/></center>

-- `Minimum package length` sets the minimum size of the proccessing arrays.
+- `Minimum package length` sets the minimum size of the processing arrays.

 - `Depth of average calculation` corresponds to the size of the sliding average window for normalizing of the data.